Sngoel/cd_imgclass/README.md

 Team Members:	Sanchit Goel & Vince Trost<br />
 Most Current Loss:	0.1797<br />

-Developing a Classification Machine Learning Model to classify satellite Radar images of objects as either iceberg or not!
+Developing a Image Classification Model to predict if the object in the backsatter image form Sentinel-1 satellite is either an iceberg or not.